OpenRTX/openrtx.github.io/software.md

 |DEV   |200Hz (5ms)|-             |2kB       |
 |RTX   |33Hz (30ms)|-             |512B      |

 The thread stack sizes are defined in the `openrtx/include/threads.h` file, **except for the DEV one**.
-The DEV taks is currently run in the ```main()``` function, whose stack size depends on a configuration parameter of the miosix kernel and is thus non modifiable.
+The DEV task is currently run in the ```main()``` function, whose stack size depends on a configuration parameter of the miosix kernel and is thus non modifiable.
 The only way to effectively change the stack size for the ```main()``` function is to recompile the miosix kernel and change the file `lib/miosix-kernel/libmiosix.a`.

 ## Interfaces Overview
 The OpenRTX firmware has been designed also with the goal of being able to be run on many different models of ham radios.
 To allow for this interoperability, we defined a set of **standard interfaces** providing a well-defined decoupling point between the common code (like the one for UI management) and the platform-specific one, most notably the device drivers.